-13.3 Customizing Program Settings and Preferences
+12.3 Customizing Program Settings and Preferences

-The Preferences command allows you to view and edit preferences that are not project specific.
+The Preferences command allows you to view and edit preferences that arenot project specific.

-☐ Open the Preferences menu and click "Preferences".
+- Open the Preferences menu and click "Preferences."
 The Preferences dialog box opens.
-There are three categories listed in the side panel:
+These are the categories listed in the

 - Audit

-- ▶ Help
+- Help

 - Project

+- Syslog Port